 It's important to keep in mind that Cook also said that this transition from Intel to Apple Silicon will take a full two years.
 So it's not as easy as flipping a switch.

-Apple Silicon performance and app compatibility
+Apple Silicon performance

 Apple claimed that Macs with Apple Silicon will stand up against desktops and laptops because they can provide higher performance with lower power consumption.
 This makes them very appealing for laptops, where battery size often hurts portability.